PhD Handbook

 Purpose

-The purpose of the Integrative Paper (IP) is for PhD students to demonstrate their abilities to conceptualize, critically analyze, and present knowledge in an organized, compelling, and cogent manner.
+The purpose of the IP is for PhD students to demonstrate their abilities to conceptualize, critically analyze, and present knowledge in an organized, compelling, and cogent manner.
 Students will demonstrate competence in synthesis, integration, and application of literature in an area of scholarly interest including a theoretical or conceptual framework(s), empirical literature, historical analysis, policy frameworks, and/or methodological analysis that guides their understanding of the topic.
 The IP also requires students to demonstrate knowledge and application of racial equity and social justice principles.

 Connection to the Dissertation

-The IP may set the stage for the dissertation proposal, but it is not required to do so.
+The IP may set the stage for the Dissertation proposal, but it is not required to do so.

 Format and Content